 Short answer: yes.
 Exploring Boston without a car is pretty much possible.
 The choice is yours: Do you want to take a tour in a car or not?

-If you choose not to bring your car, you can always rent a car or use public transportation to save money along the way.
+If you choose not to bring your car, you can always rent or use public transportation to save money.
 You can always get around the city on foot, scooter, or bike.

 Below, we’ve compiled a list of the best places to visit in Boston without a car easily.